 While many people associate iPods and iPhones with apps, music, and movies, they're also a great platform for listening to audio books when you're on the go.
 Whether our for a walk, at the gym, on a plane, or in the car, you can bring dozens of audio books with you on your iPod or iPhone.
 Here are 8 websites, and one other idea, that offer free audio books for your enjoyment.

 Perhaps the best-known provider of downloadable audio books, Audbile.com has been going strong since 1997.
 While it's primarily a subscription service--plans run from $157 to $229/year for 12-24 audio books--it does offer free audio books as part of its promotions to attract new subscribers.
-Audible sponsors many popular podcasts, including This American Life, and offers free audio books that way, so be alert when listening to those podcasts for free offers.
+Audible sponsors many popular podcasts, including This American Life and other top shows, and offers free audio books through ads, so be alert when listening to those podcasts for free offers.

 Audible has a free iPhone app (Download at iTunes) that provides access to your Audible library via Wi-Fi.